Mobile Commerce with SAP Commerce Cloud: Features, Performance, and PWA

 SAP Commerce & AI Architect, Spadoom AG

-Mobile isn’t a channel — it’s the dominant way people shop online.
-When 57% of e-commerce happens on mobile, your commerce platform’s mobile capabilities aren’t a nice-to-have.
-They determine whether customers can buy from you.
+Mobile isn’t a “channel.”
+It’s where most shopping happens.
+57% of e-commerce takes place on a phone now.
+So your commerce platform’s mobile capabilities aren’t a nice-to-have.
+They determine whether customers can actually buy from you.

 TL;DR: Mobile commerce reached $2.07 trillion in 2024 — 57% of total e-commerce, projected to hit 59% ($2.51 trillion) by 2025 (Oberlo, 2025).
 Commerce Cloud handles mobile through the Composable Storefront (responsive Angular + PWA), OCC APIs (bandwidth-efficient REST), and CMS-driven mobile layouts.
 PWA bridges the gap without requiring a native app.